udexon/EMYL/E004_Measure_Singularity.md

 Our conservative goals are to recruit 25 collaborators per quarter in 2020, achieving 100 collaborators by the end of 2020.

 Datong Token USD 10K transactions by end of 2020.

+Port robotics and game engine to Phos by end of 2020.